AdobeDocs/commerce-php/src/pages/coding-standards/jquery-widgets.md

 ---
-group: coding-standards
-subgroup: 01_Coding standards
-title: jQuery widget coding standard
-landing-page: Coding standards
-menu_title: jQuery widget coding standard
-menu_order: 7
-functional_areas:
-  - Standards
+title: jQuery Widget Coding Standard | Commerce PHP Extensions
+description:
 ---

+# jQuery widget coding standard

-In the Magento system, all jQuery UI widgets and interactions are built on a simple, reusable base---the [jQuery UI Widget Factory][jquery-ui-widget-factory].
+In the Magento system, all jQuery UI widgets and interactions are built on a simple, reusable base---the [jQuery UI Widget Factory](http://jqueryui.com/widget/).

 The factory provides a flexible base for building complex, stateful plug-ins with a consistent [API](https://glossary.magento.com/api).
 It is designed not only for plug-ins that are part of [jQuery](https://glossary.magento.com/jquery) UI, but for general usage by developers who want to create object-oriented components without reinventing common infrastructure.

-For more information, see the [jQuery Widget API documentation][jquery-ui-api-doc].
+For more information, see the [jQuery Widget API documentation](http://api.jqueryui.com/jQuery.widget/).

 This standard is mandatory for Magento core developers and recommended for third-party [extension](https://glossary.magento.com/extension) developers.
 Some parts of Magento code might not comply with the standard, but we are working to gradually improve this.

-Use [RFC 2119][rfc2119] to interpret the "must," "must not," "required," "shall," "shall not," "should," "should not," "recommended," "may," and "optional" keywords.
+Use [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt) to interpret the "must," "must not," "required," "shall," "shall not," "should," "should not," "recommended," "may," and "optional" keywords.

 ## Naming conventions